-- Get the quick ADB and Fastboot Installer from here or download the minimal ADB and fastboot package or Universal ADB drivers.
+- Get the quick ADB and Fastboot Installer from here or download the minimal ADB and fastboot package.

-- Transfer the files where the ADB and Fastboot are setup.
+- Transfer the zip file to PC where the ADB and Fastboot environment is setup.

 - Make sure that you setup ADB and Fastboot on your PC.
 Trust the connection by checking “Always allow from this computer” when you plug in the device for the first time.

-- Now go to the location where the factory image and OTA are available on your PC.
+- Now go to the location where the factory image is available on your PC.

 - If you are flashing the factory image, then extract the firmware file where the ADB and Fastboot are setup.

 - Open a command prompt cmd window or terminal in the same folder.
-Hold shift key on the keyboard and right-click on an empty space and select “Open command window here”.
+To do so, hold shift key on the keyboard and right-click on an empty space and select “Open command window here”.

-- Connect your Android to PC and test connectivity by issuing the following command:
+- Keep you Android device to PC and test Fastboot connectivity by issuing the following command:

-- Now flash the factory image by issuing the following commands.
+Enter the following commands.
 Each string is a firmware file.
-So make sure you have flash each and every file.
+So make sure you have flashed each and every file.

 fastboot flash partitionfastboot flash bootloader fastboot flash logo fastboot flash fastboot flash recovery fastboot flash dsp fastboot flash oem fastboot Flash system system.img_sparsechunk.0 fastboot flash system system.img_sparsechunk.1 fastboot flash system system.img_sparsechunk.2 fastboot flash system system.img_sparsechunk.3 fastboot flash system system.img_sparsechunk.4 fastboot flash system system.img_sparsechunk.5 fastboot flash system system.img_sparsechunk.6 fastboot flash system system.img_sparsechunk.7 fastboot flash system system.img_sparsechunk.8 fastboot flash system system.img_sparsechunk.9 fastboot flash system fastboot erase cache fastboot erase userdata fastboot reboot

-How to update Moto Z Play to Nougat via OTA using Stock Recovery and ADB?
+How to update Motorola devices via OTA using Stock Recovery and ADB sideload methods?

-- Copy the OTA where the ADB and fastboot are setup.
+- Copy the OTA where the ADB and Fastboot is setup on PC.

-- Reboot Moto Z to recovery mode by issuing the following command via cmd:
+- Reboot Moto device to recovery mode by issuing the following command via cmd:

 adb reboot recovery